The mission of the Markkula Center for Applied Ethics is to engage individuals and organizations in making choices that respect and care for others.

-The Markkula Center for Applied Ethics supports individuals and organizations to make better choices that care for others and protect our shared environment.
+The Markkula Center for Applied Ethics will empower people and organizations to make better decisions for a more caring world.